VictoriaMetrics/VictoriaMetrics/README.md

 {"metric":{"__name__":"up","job":"prometheus","instance":"localhost:9090"},"values":[1,1,1],"timestamps":[1549891461511,1549891476511,1549891491511]}
 ```

 Optional `start` and `end` args may be added to the request in order to limit the time frame for the exported data.
-These args may contain either
-unix timestamp in seconds or [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) values.
+See [allowed formats](#timestamp-formats) for these args.

 For example:
 ```console
 curl http://<victoriametrics-addr>:8428/api/v1/export -d 'match[]=<timeseries_selector_for_export>' -d 'start=1654543486' -d 'end=1654543486'